kelno/convert_jellyfin_library/README.md

 This script ensure the following:
 - Video is using a webm container
+- Video is:
-- Video codec is AV1 (controlled by command line)
+  - Codec AV1 (controlled by command line)
+  - Max height 1080
+  - Max level 4.1
 - Audio codec is opus in stereo
 - Subtitles are converted to webVTT format
 - Subtitles files matching <video_name.srt> are also automatically added to the container (but not removed as of writing)